niko-zvt/Ariadne/ReadMe/02_BUILD_INFO.md

 #### 3.1.
 [Install CGAL with the Vcpkg Library Manager](https://doc.cgal.org/latest/Manual/windows.html)

-Because of a bug with gmp in vcpkg for windows, you need to install yasm-tool in 32 bits to be able to correctly build gmp 64bits, needed for cgal:
+Because of a bug with gmp in vcpkg for windows, you need to install yasm-tool in 32-bits to be able to correctly build gmp 64-bits, needed for cgal:

     ./vcpkg.exe install yasm-tool:x86-windows

 You are now ready to install CGAL:

     ./vcpkg.exe install cgal:x64-windows

+#### 3.2.
+Install other libraries

 Some CGAL packages also have additional dependencies.
 Sometimes you may need to install additional packages, such as [`gmp`](https://vcpkg.info/port/gmp) or [`eigen3`](https://vcpkg.info/port/eigen3).
 Use the suffix `{package_name}:x64-windows` to build for a specific platform.